Coronavirus: Kiwis in China say restrictions ramping up, businesses staying closed

 Also, a New Zealander in Shanghai said - despite being the distance from Whangarei to Wellington from the epicentre of the coronavirus - that the large city is also in semi-lockdown.

-The kiwi in Wuhan, who spoke to the Herald on the condition of anonymity, said since February 14 restrictions had been ramped up and people were now being restricted to when they could leave their communities - made up of between four and 25-storey apartment blocks.
+The Kiwi in Wuhan, who spoke to the Herald on the condition of anonymity, said since February 14 restrictions had been ramped up and people were now being restricted to when they could leave their communities - made up of between four and 25-storey apartment blocks.

 They can only leave the compound about once every three days for groceries.
 Checkpoints had been set up at the entrances to check residents' temperatures and record details.

-Wuhan has now been in lockdown for four weeks and the kiwi said it was the new normal.
+Wuhan has now been in lockdown for four weeks and the Kiwi said it was the new normal.

 The expat was able to access a limited selection of supplies from the local supermarkets operating on restricted hours, working remotely and using the home gym to exercise.